13 3 / 2013

 27 1 / 2013

-peegaw asked: Still held up with Med school I'm afraid, but I I try to get a new post out every weekend, if not then every fortnight.
+peegaw said: Still held up with Med school I'm afraid, but I I try to get a new post out every weekend, if not then every fortnight.
 I'm glad you enjoyed them though, and I'm very intrigued with your poached meringue recipe.
 How did it differ from the standard fare?

 It was interesting, to say the least.
 It was afterall a floating island recipe which is then baked lightly.
 Maybe you could fork it and make a better version :P